AlanElPlatano/Orpheus/parser/description.md

 1. **Preserve all needed metadata** in the parsed file: `ppq`, `tempo_map` (list of tempo events with ticks), `time_signatures`, `instrument programs`, `channels`, `is_drum` flags.
 2. **Use ticks as canonical time units** — store all timing as integer ticks.
 3. **Keep the exact tempo map** (not just a single tempo).
-4. **Record program changes and control change events** these are irrelevant, we can skip them.
+4. **Record program changes** preserved and encoded as tokens when they occur.
+This ensures that instrument changes within a track are captured. ignore control change events
 5. **Define and document deterministic ordering** for simultaneous events (see above).
 6. **Round-trip validation**: implement tests that compare the original MIDI and the round-tripped MIDI (tolerance for allowed differences, e.g., removed tiny timing noise if quantized, ignore program changes).
 Store a small suite of metrics after conversion: total notes, number of unmatched note_on/off events, percent of notes with changed start tick, mean start offset, etc.